XenKys/disgroove/README.md

 # disgroove

-An NPM package to interact with the Discord API
+A module to interact with the Discord API

 ## Installation